-Looking for an effortless bloomer that will grow where the sun won’t shine?
+Looking for an effortless bloomer that grows well where the sun won’t shine?
 Then, growing Convallaria flowers are the perfect choice for your shade garden.
-Lily of the Valley grows well in shady areas.
+Lily of the Valley grows best in shady areas.
 Native to Asia, Europe, and North America, Convallaria plants make a great ground cover on the north side of houses and buildings.
-In addition to shade gardens, you can grow them in containers on your balcony.
+In addition to shade gardens, you can grow them in containers on your balcony or deck.
+And, you can grow them indoors, too.

-Lily of the Valley plants grows 6 to 12 inches high.
+Lily of the Valley plants grow 6 to 12 inches high.
 They bloom in late spring.
 Most varieties are white.
 There are less common rose or pink varieties of this flower.
 Convallaria’s bell-shaped flowers produce a strong, pleasant fragrance.
+The flowers are long bloomers.
+Blooming begins in the spring and can last through the summer.

 Tip: Try growing Lily of the Valley indoors in the winter.
 Also, see How to force blooms indoors